bilabon/smyt_task/README.md

 Information
 --------------
  - You can set structure of models here `/admin/core/setting/1/`.
-After saving you can see a updated file `model.yml` in directory apps's core.
+After saving you can see the updated file `model.yml` in directory apps's core.
 Then you can migrate it by command `make migrate_data`
  - You can modify, update and create Users and Rooms at `https://smyt-task.herokuapp.com`

 ##### Working with grammarish